1936 Alabama Crimson Tide football team: Howard

 To open the 1936 season, Alabama outgained Howard (now Samford University) in total yards, 294 to 12, and defeated the Bulldogs 34–0 at Denny Stadium.
 After a scoreless first, Joe Kilgrow scored on a four-yard touchdown run to give the Crimson Tide a 6–0 lead.
 Alabama then scored two touchdowns in each of the final two quarters to secure the 34–0 victory.
-Joe Riley scored both third-quarter touchdowns, first on a 27-yard run and the second on a 26-yard run.
+Joe Riley scored both third-quarter touchdowns, the first on a 27-yard run and the second on a 26-yard run.
 Kilgrow then scored both of the fourth-quarter touchdowns on a pair of one-yard runs.
-The victory improved Alabama's all-time record against Howard to 14–0–1.
+The victory improved Alabama's all-tim record against Howard to 14–0–1.